Cloud Backup + Disaster Recovery (DRaaS)

 This is the cheapest of the three models.
 In a self-service DRaaS, the organization is responsible for rolling out all the plan procedures.
 The client is responsible for planning, testing, and management of a plan.
 The organization builds an off-site environment where it hosts its infrastructure backup in virtual machines.
 Careful, comprehensive planning and testing are essential to ensure that processing can instantly fail over to the virtual servers in the event of a disaster.
 If you have employed staff with the skills and expertise to roll out a plan, a self-service DRaaS sums up as the best option.

-Why Should You Work with Disaster Recovery Provider?
+Why Should You Work with Disaster Recovery As A Service Provider?

 - Many businesses lack the luxury of time required for researching, testing, and fully implementing a plan.
 Providers take the burden of planning off the organization and rest it with experts hence optimum delivery.

 - Imagine pumping money in all the required equipment and resources for an off-site environment with not one or two stand-by IT staff, and an event never happens.
 This would signify that costly second infrastructure and staff will be unutilized.
-The service level agreements between the organization and the provider outline the mode of payment which could either be on a subscription or pay-per-use.
+The service level agreements between the organization and the disaster as a service providers outline the mode of payment which could either be on a subscription or pay-per-use.
 Both models require payment to be made but only when the organization needs help.
 Hence, it is more affordable to employ a provider in contrast with building your own environment.

 Recovery works hand in hand with cloud backup.
 At Rojan, we offer DRaaS in addition to a cloud backup solution for businesses.
 We have a secure private connection where your company’s data and entire servers are backed up.
 In addition, we ensure that we offer an additional archive at our safe backup vaults.
 We produce three copies where we store two copies at medium sites.
 We store the third copy with a public cloud provider such as Microsoft Azure, IBM Cloud, Google Cloud, AWS, etc.